 How do savings accounts in Singapore work?

 A savings account is an account in which you store money that you don’t intend to use for daily expenses.
 This account receives interest from your bank provider.
-Interest rates for savings accounts in Singapore tend to range from 0.2-3.8%.
+Interest rates for savings accounts in Singapore tend to range from 0.15% to 2.8%.

 What features come with savings accounts in Singapore?

 The features offered by savings accounts in Singapore will differ across providers and account types.
 However, you can generally expect the following: